isomerpages/gb-assist/pages/solutionrepo/solution1299.md

 ---
-title: CSG - Autodesk AEC Collection - Single User Annual Subscription
+title: ACE e-commerce solution - Ace Online Ordering System
-permalink: /productivity-solutions-grant/solutionrepo/solution1215
+permalink: /productivity-solutions-grant/solutionrepo/solution1299
 ---

 #### Description

-The AEC Collection provides BIM and CAD software, including Revit, Civil 3D, and AutoCAD, enabling designers, engineers, and contractors to efficiently deliver high quality building and infrastructure projects.
-With the AEC Collection, teams can create in new ways, explore what's possible, and build with confidence.
+Sleekest e-commerce system, integrated with delivery partners, that has helped our clients reduced manpower by up to 50% and increased profits by minimally 10,000 a month.
+No commission fees and integrated with online delivery partners.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CSG_20200236_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_C_O_Enterprise_20200416_Annex_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria